-Through regular meetings we continue to encourage and edify one another.
-There has been a growing interest in the Book of Revelation, so we will have a go at it after the study of 2 Timothy.
-Many of us also make use of the time by watching sermons and teachings on video in our Chinese language.
-It is a delight to realise that, despite the difficult and strange time that the whole world is facing, spiritual growth is still possible.
-Indeed, we feel very grateful that, as God's children, we can find strength, grace and wisdom in him to persevere through undesirable circumstances.
+There has been a growing interest in the Book of Revelation, so we will have a go make use of the time by teachings on video in our Chinese language.
+It is a delight to realise that, despite the difficult and strange time that the whole world is facing, spiritual growth is still sermons and him to persevere through undesirable circumstances.